kirbyt/site-www-thecave-com/_posts/2015-07-14-redirect-jekyll-site-to-https-on-openshift.markdown

 layout: post
 title: "Redirect Jekyll Site To HTTPS On OpenShift"
 date: 2015-07-14 14:17:53 -0400
-categories:
-    - programming
+category: programming
-    - tech
+tags: [jekyll, web]
 ---
 I'm preparing to roll out a new [Jekyll][jekyll] website, but unlike with my other Jekyll sites, I want each web page served up on `https`, not `http`.
 This means telling the server to redirect `http` request to `https`.